Last Updated on 10/10/2025

 G. Training Healthcare Providers

-As telehealth technologies evolve, continuous training and support for healthcare providers become indispensable.
+As telehealth technologies continue to evolve, continuous training and support for healthcare providers become increasingly indispensable.
 Training programs should cover technical aspects, ethical considerations, and interpersonal communication skills tailored for virtual interactions.

 a.
 Customized Training Programs